For community safety, encourage physical distancing

 What physical or social distancing means

-Physical or social distancing means reducing the close physical contact we have with people and staying 1.5 metres away from people we don't live with.
+Physical or social distancing means reducing the close physical contact we have with people and staying 1.5m away from people we don't live with.

 Premises should consider how they can allow customers or groups of customers to practice physical distancing in their COVID-19 Safety Plans.